Last Updated on November 2, 2020 by Alabi M. S.

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-2. Displays and identify samples of leafy and fruit vegetables such as bitter leaf, water leaf, lettuce, tomato, okra, pepper, egg, plant.
+2. Displays and identify samples of leafy vegetables such as bitter leaf, water leaf, lettuce, tomato, okra, pepper, garden egg, plant.

 - To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson.